 This morning I join my fellow Optimist Club board members at the Remembrance Day ceremony, to lay a wreath in memory of those that have fallen.
+We do not forget.

 Around the world, across almost every nation, a silent cry of mourning will be heard at the eleventh hour, of the eleventh day, of the eleventh month.
 This is not a celebration.
 It is a solemn vigil.
 We mourn.
 We mourn fathers and sons, mothers and daughters.
 We mourn all those that went before in far away lands and times long gone.